Janet-CL/GalaxyProperties-project/readme.md

 Our goal will be to learn how to predict some properties of the galaxies from their spectra, in particular:

-**Age:** how long ago did the galaxy form its first stars?
+**Age:** Time since a galaxy started forming its first starts.

-**Tau:** (a bit difficult to explain, so let's use this simple version) A parameter, also expressed in the units of time, which describes how fast/slow the process of star formation proceeds.
+**Tau:** A parameter, also expressed in the units of time, which describes how fast/slow the process of star formation proceeds.

-**Stellar Mass:** the total amount of mass in stars (because we know there is also gas and dark matter, right)?
-Usually expressed in units of the mass of the Sun so we don't have to deal with very large numbers.
+**Stellar Mass:** The total amount of mass in stars, usually expressed in units of the mass of the Sun.

 **Dust (A\_v):** Amount of cosmic dust in a galaxy, measured as the diminishing of optical light (since dust absorbs optical waves).